 DIAMOND LAKE: trout

-FISH LAKE: rainbow trout, brook trout, spring chinook
+FISH LAKE: rainbow trout, brook trout, spring Chinook

 FLORAS LAKE: rainbow, cutthroat trout

+As waters cool this fall, anglers can expect trout fishing to improve.
+Look for trout to move from deeper waters and start feeding along weed lines.
+This lake is best fished by boat.
+Anglers can launch at an improved boat ramp at Boice Cope County Park.
 Boat anglers are reminded to clean all aquatic vegetation off their boats and trailers before heading home to help control the spread non-native plants and animals.

-GALESVILLE RESERVIOR: rainbow trout, bass
+GALESVILLE RESERVOIR: rainbow trout, bass, coho smolts

-GARRISON LAKE: rainbow trout, cutthroat trout
+GARRISON LAKE: rainbow, cutthroat trout

-HOWARD PRAIRIE RESERVOIR: rainbow trout
+HOWARD PRAIRIE RESERVOIR:

 HYATT LAKE: rainbow trout